Ragazzoforte/Proxmox-Cluster/README.md

     lsblk
     ```

-Resize lxc disk size.
-Type in the shell of the node : pct resize "container number (101)" rootfs "new disksize(20G)"
+Resize lxc disk size. first stop the container then type in the shell of the node : pct resize "container number (101)" rootfs "new disksize(20G)"

 ## install nginx proxy manager